CodeYourFuture/Course-DLP/website/content/weeks/1/slides/8-social-media.md

 ---

+{{< slide template="objectives" >}}

-### Learning objectives
+### 🎯 Learning objectives

-You are able to identify the main features of popular social media platforms.
-Example: posting updates, sharing photos, commenting, liking/reacting to posts, and direct messaging.
+- 🎯 Identify the main features of popular social media platforms.
-You are able to describe key best practices for creating content and using social media responsibly and safely regarding privacy, security, oversharing, and respectful interaction.
+- 🎯 Describe using social media responsibly and safely.
-You can correctly define the meaning of common social media icons used on platforms You understand the differences between social media platforms and communication tools
+- 🎯 Define the meaning of common social media icons used on platforms
+- 🎯 Explain the differences between social media platforms and communication tools

 {{% speaker-notes %}}
 GS1 Trainees understand the main UI iconography